learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![justin](https://media.giphy.com/media/TsrC3a7hr9Z8k/giphy.gif)

-* So lets get back to Github!
+* So let's get back to Github!
 You should be here:

 ![backhere](http://i.imgur.com/cLBmZIM.png)